We issue a ‘starter’ tenancy to those who are renting for the first time.

 - Right to exchange the tenancy (swap your home with another tenant)

 - Right to assign your tenancy except by court order

 - Right to make improvements to your home

-- Right to acquire
+- Right to acquire.

 What happens after 12 months?

-Once the review of your tenancy is completed, based on how you’ve managed your tenancy and whether your circumstances have changed, a recommendation will be made to either grant you a fixed term tenancy for five years (as long as we have not started possession proceedings to end your tenancy) or two years in exceptional circumstances, like where there has been anti-social behaviour, or under-occupying or overcrowding etc.
+Once the review of your tenancy is completed, based on how you’ve managed your tenancy and whether your circumstances have changed, a recommendation will be made to either grant you a fixed term tenancy for five years (as long as we've not started possession proceedings to end your tenancy) or two years in exceptional circumstances, like where there has been anti-social behaviour, or under-occupying or overcrowding etc.